-- Continued to advance the Mountain Pass Quarry Environmental Licence, water permit and administrative act.
-The Mountain Quarry water permit was subsequently issued after quarter end. - Continued to advance several SENAGUA water permits. - Submitted explosives storage expansion permit.
+- Mountain Pass Quarry Environmental Licence was issued, and an exploitation agreement with the local government concerning the rights to develop the quarry is in the final stages. - Continued to advance several SENAGUA water permits. - Submitted explosives storage magazines expansion permit.